lucasjoliveau/doc/fr/developer/reference/backend/mixins.md

 (which usually inherits the `mail.alias.mixin` model) that will create new records when contacted via e-mail.
-They are an easy way to make your system accessible from the outside, allowing users or customers to quickly create records in your database without needing to connect to Odoo directly.
+They are an easy way to make your system accessible from the outside, allowing users or customers to quickly create records in your database without needing to connect to Konvergo ERP directly.

 #### Aliases vs. Incoming Mail Gateway

 Some people use the Incoming Mail Gateway for this same purpose.
-You still need a correctly configured mail gateway to use aliases, however a single catchall domain will be sufficient since all routing will be done inside Odoo.
+You still need a correctly configured mail gateway to use aliases, however a single catchall domain will be sufficient since all routing will be done inside Konvergo ERP.
 Aliases have several advantages over Mail Gateways:

   * Easier to configure

-    * A single incoming gateway can be used by many aliases; this avoids having to configure multiple emails on your domain name (all configuration is done inside Odoo)
+    * A single incoming gateway can be used by many aliases; this avoids having to configure multiple emails on your domain name (all configuration is done inside Konvergo ERP)

     * No need for System access rights to configure aliases